 1928 Beatrice Lillie and Clifton Webb are in the cast of She's My Baby—or so says the man who pretends to be a father and husband in order to borrow $200,000.
-Richard Rodgers and Lorenz Hart provide the music and lyrics to this Bert Kalmar and Harry Ruby book.
+Richard Rodgers and Lorenz Hart provide the music and lyrics to the Bert Kalmar and Harry Ruby book.

 1938 A dramatic night on Broadway as the Mercury Theatre presents Marc Blitzstein's The Cradle Will Rock at the Windsor Theatre after the original production was shut down by the WPA for its attack on capitalism.
 Will Geer plays Mr. Mister.
 It runs 108 performances.